-The Council has a 49% shareholding in this company and appoints two out of the four executive board directors.
-The remaining shares are held by Your Housing Group Limited.
-Profits are to be distributed according to shareholding.
+The Council had a 49% shareholding in the company and appointed two out of the four executive board directors.
+The remaining shares were held by Your Housing Group Limited.
+It was classified as a Joint Venture as the Council and Your Housing Group Limited had contractually agreed to share control, such that decisions about activities that significantly affected returns required unanimous consent, and both had rights to the net assets of the partnership.